pymc-labs/project-starter/README.md

 1. On GitHub, click on the green **Use this template** button, and create a new repository.
 2. Git clone the new repository to your local machine.
-3. Run the setup script `bash scripts/setup.sh` and follow the instructions.
+3. Run the setup script `bash setup.sh` and follow the instructions.

 <video src="https://github.com/user-attachments/assets/4a1ab682-bdc6-4ac9-90ad-013157c1128d" controls></video>